roozbehshams/PedicleScrewSimulator/README.md

 For each of the following step, once completed, press the `Next` button in the bottom left of the window.
 Each screenshot below shows the 3D Slicer window before pressing the `Next` button:

 1. Drag-and-drop the segmentation file into 3D Slicer, press `OK` to load the volume ![](doc/2-Load-the-spine-segmentation.png)
+2. If the 3D view (top right "blue" quadrant) does not show a rendered vertebra model, switch to the `Volume Rendering` module from the dropdown menu and press `Fit to Volume`.